ankermake/AnkerMake-PrusaSlicer-Release/README.md

 ## AnkerStudio

 ## Overview
-AnkerMake_alpha is based on PrusaSlicer 2.6.0.alpha6
+AnkerMake Studio is based on PrusaSlicer 2.6.0.alpha6

 ## What are AnkerStudio's main features?